TallAndSassy/tall-and-sassy/README.md

 A front-end preset for Tall & Sassy installation.
 Tall & Sassy is a preset for creating an opinionated multi-tenenat SaaS with a dashboard, Hotwire pages, and ajax models.

+2021/04 - In the middle of a big change to work with TallAndSassy remerging into single module/package
 (This is a work-in-progress.
 It will break)

 Install Base Laravel w/ Jetstream